SamSamChu/Agentic-Syn-RRAG/README.md

 Large model weights, the reaction database, and its FAISS index are not included.

-## Installation
+## Environment setup

-The main pipeline and the local SFT service use separate environments because their PyTorch and Transformers requirements differ.
 The commands below assume Bash; adapt activation and line-continuation syntax on other shells.

-### 1. Clone the repository

 ```bash
 git clone https://github.com/SamSamChu/Agentic-Syn-RRAG.git
 cd Agentic-Syn-RRAG
 ```

-### 2. Install the main runtime

-Python 3.10 is recommended.
+### Inference

+The main pipeline and the local SFT service use separate environments because their PyTorch and Transformers requirements differ.

+**1. Main runtime** (Python 3.10):

 ```bash
 conda create -n agentic-syn-rrag python=3.10 -y